Actionable Book Summary: The Bullet Journal Method by Ryder Carroll

 You can actually see what needs to be done;

-You can force your mind to think in a specific direction and get into more details.
+You can force your mind to think towards a specific direction and get into more details.

 We think about way too many things.
 Most of them don’t need our attention.
-However, only when you write you’ll understand this.
+However, only when you write everything down you’ll understand what’s important and what you can put in the dumpster.

 Organization Can Be Distracting